kaito-project/headlamp-kaito/docs/docs/getting-started/quick-start.md

    - **Note:** You need to edit the YAML in order to deploy it, even if that means just removing a space at the end!

-5. **Click "Apply"** to deploy the Workspace resource to Kubernetes
+5. **Click "Apply"** to deploy the Workspace resource to Kubernetes.
+Wait a few minutes and there will be a visual indicator if the workspace was successfully created.

    ![Model Deploy Success](../../../src/logos/apply-success.png)

-## Check Workspace Status
+### Check Workspace Status

 Navigate to the Kaito Workspaces via the left sidebar.

-### Workspace Status Indicators

 The workspace list displays critical status information:

 | Column              | Description            |
 | ------------------- | ---------------------- |